Van Horn, Texas

-Van Horn is a town in and the seat of Culberson County, Texas, United States.
+Van Horn is a town in and the county seat of Culberson County, Texas, United States.
 According to the 2010 census, Van Horn had a population of 2,063, down from 2,435 at the 2000 census.
 The 2020 census results detailed a decline in population to 1,941.
 Van Horn's official newspaper is The Van Horn Advocate.
-The town is the westernmost incorporated community in the United States that uses the Central Time Zone.
+The town is the westernmost incorporated community in the United States that uses the Central Time Zone, located on the same line of longitude as Cheyenne, Wyoming, and Colorado Springs, Colorado.
+Its earliest sunset in the beginning of December is the latest among incorporated towns in the United States, occurring no earlier than 5:56 pm.